Chief, Field Office

 • Excellent management and interpersonal skills

-• Ability to advocate and undertake policy dialogue with senior officials or state government and non-governmental organizations
+• Ability to advocate and undertake policy dialogue with senior officials or state government and non-governmental organisations

 • Ability to negotiate, influence policy, plan and implement programmes